BenMcGarry/AzureIoTLab/_docs/01setup/accelerator.md

 The **MXChip DevKit** device you use in this lab sends data to an instance of the Remote Monitoring solution accelerator.

-To deploy a Remote Monitoring solution, go [here](https://www.azureiotsolutions.com/Accelerators) and log in using your Microsoft Account with an Azure subscription.
+To deploy a Remote Monitoring solution, go to the Solution Accelerator website [here](https://www.azureiotsolutions.com/Accelerators).

 1. Select **Remote Monitoring** and click on the **Try Now** button.

+1. **Sign in with the account you just activated your Azure Subscription on.**

 1. Use the following information for the Remote Monitoring solution:
     - **Deployment name**: Give it a name